Yalantis/PullToRefresh/README.md

 But you probably won’t use this component, though. *UITableViewController* and *UICollectionViewController* already have a simple type of refresher.
 It’s much more interesting to develop your own pull-to-refresh control.

+## Usage in UITableView with sections

+Unfortunaly, *UITableView* with sections doesn’t not supported.
+But you can resolve this problem by two steps:
+1) Create you own *PullToRefresh* (see below how you can did it)
+2) Set it ```shouldBeVisibleWhileScrolling``` property ```true```.
+It makes you *PullToRefresh* always visible while you scroll table.

+⚠️ By default, *PullToRefresh* has transparent background.
+Don’t use it in this case ⚠️

 ## Creating custom PullToRefresh

 To create a custom refresher you would need to initialize *PullToRefresh* class with two objects: